thifranc/docs.wiki.raw/Admin-Guide:-Onboarding.md

 Additionally please check your time settings by opening https://time.is/ on the device that has the authenticator and see the text "Your time is exact!" and error under 5 seconds

-Check your drift: http://browserspy.dk/date.php and look at "Difference between server and PC time".
+Look at potential time differences here: http://browserspy.dk/date.php and look at "Difference between server and PC time".

 Have one of the following apps installed: Google Authenticator, Authy, Duo Mobile Be ready to receive your on boarding code per pgp or per Signal.